-In addition, our business activities may be subject to various government and regulatory interference in the provinces in which we operate.
-We could be subject to regulations by various political and regulatory entities, including various local and municipal agencies and government sub-divisions, and these regulations may be interpreted and applied inconsistently by different agencies or authorities.
-As such, our operations could be adversely affected, directly or indirectly, by existing or future PRC laws and regulations relating to its business or industry, which could result in a material adverse change in the value of our securities, potentially rendering it worthless.
-As a result, both you and we face uncertainty about future actions by the PRC government that could significantly affect our ability to offer or continue to offer securities to investors and cause the value of our securities to significantly decline or be worthless.
+As such, the Company's business segments may be subject to various government and regulatory interference in the provinces in which they operate.
+The Company could be subject to regulations by various political and regulatory entities, including various local and municipal agencies and government subdivisions.
+The Company may incur increased costs necessary to comply with the existing and newly adopted laws and regulations or penalties for any failure to comply.
+Additionally, the governmental and regulatory interference could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and cause the value of such securities to significantly decline or be worthless.